praveek/launch.en/help/launch-reference/managing-resources/extensions/extension-upgrade.md

 ---
-title: Extension Upgrade
+title: Extension Upgrades
-seo-title: Extension Upgrade in Adobe Experience Platform Launch
-description: Upgrade extensions in Adobe Experience Platform Launch
+description: Learn how extension upgrades are packaged and represented in the Adobe Experience Platform Launch catalog.
-seo-description: Upgrade extensions in Adobe Experience Platform Launch
 ---

-# Extension Upgrade
+# Extension upgrades

 Extension developers continually add new features to their extensions, and frequently fix bugs.
 These updates are packaged into new versions of an extension and made available in the [!DNL Adobe Experience Platform Launch] catalog as upgrades.